Zum Inhalt springen

 A common misconception is that accessibility is a one-time project: you conduct an audit, fix the findings and the topic is done.
 Reality looks different.
 Websites are living systems: new content is published, the design is adjusted, plugins are updated, new features are added.
 Each of these changes can introduce new barriers.
 A content editor who inserts an image without alt text, a designer who creates a button with insufficient contrast, a developer who implements a new widget without keyboard navigation: all these everyday activities can impair the accessibility previously painstakingly established.

 That is why we view accessibility as a cycle of four phases: Test (Audit), Fix (Remediation), Enable (Training) and Watch (Monitoring).
 Each phase strengthens the others: the audit identifies the problems, remediation fixes them, training prevents them from recurring and monitoring detects new problems early.
 This cycle ensures your website is not only conformant at the time of the audit but remains permanently accessible.
-Our service portfolio fully covers this cycle.

 Accessibility and SEO: Leveraging Synergies

 Many measures that improve accessibility simultaneously have a positive effect on search engine optimization.
-Semantic HTML gives search engine crawlers a clear structure: correct heading hierarchies (h1 to h6) help Google understand a page's topic structure.
+Semantic HTML gives search engine crawlers a clear structure: correct heading hierarchies (h1 to h6) help search engines understand a page's topic structure.
 Meaningful alt texts for images provide additional context for image search.
 A logical tab order and clear navigation improve session duration and reduce bounce rate, both factors search engines consider in ranking.
 Fast loading times, important for accessibility (users with older assistive technologies are particularly affected), are simultaneously a direct ranking factor.
 These synergies make accessibility optimization one of the most cost-efficient measures in digital marketing.

 The Right Service for Your Situation

 In practice most of our clients combine several services: the typical entry consists of an audit followed by remediation of the most critical barriers.
 In parallel we train the development team so new features and content are developed accessibly from the start.
 After completing initial remediation the project transitions to the monitoring phase where we permanently secure achieved conformance.
 This integrated approach ensures accessibility does not end as a one-time project but becomes a fixed part of your digital strategy.
-Contact us for an individual recommendation that fits your situation.
+Request an individual recommendation that fits your situation.